Former Officials Warn Against Trump's Return to Power

-Former officials are warning against Donald Trump 's return to power, citing his threat to democracy and the rule of law .
-Mark Esper , John Bolton , and Mike Pence are among those who have denounced him.
-They predict dire consequences if his campaign succeeds.
+Former President Donald Trump is facing strong opposition from former officials who are warning against his return to power.
+Former Defense Secretary Mark Esper, former national security adviser John Bolton, and former Vice President Mike Pence have all spoken out against Trump, calling him a threat to democracy and unfit to be president .

+These vocal detractors, who witnessed his conduct in office, are offering dire predictions for the country and the rule of law if Trump's campaign succeeds.

-Donald Trump Former Officials Threat To Democracy Rule Of Law Mark Esper John Bolton Mike Pence
+Donald Trump Former Officials Opposition Threat To Democracy Unfit To Be President Dire Predictions Rule Of Law

 United States Latest News, United States Headlines